WorkSpace

 Components

-By using the Apple iOS 18 / iPadOS 18 Figma component library, I only needed to create a few custom, modular components for the prototype.
+By leveraging the Apple iOS 18 / iPadOS 18 Figma library, I only needed to create a small set of custom modular components for the prototype.

 Left to right: Home, Spaces, Notifications, and Proflile